A4 L dot purple

 Report your concern, resolve your complaint, challenge misconduct.

-RH Be Heard is a new way for you to report issues in one place, through one simple online form.
+RH Be Heard is a way for you to report issues in one place, through one simple online form.

 Universities can be complex communities, and it’s sometimes difficult to know who to contact when you need something resolving.
 Whether you have a concern, need to resolve complaint, or report misconduct that you experience or witness, RH Be Heard makes sure that we can help.
+Reporting through RH Be Heard means that your question or complaint will be directed to the right team, first time.

 If the incident is taking place now and you need emergency help

-If you are on campus, College Security operates, and is contactable, 24 hours a day, 7 days a week for your protection.
-If there is an emergency on campus please call the Security Control Centre.
+If you are on campus, University Security operates, and is contactable, 24 hours a day, 7 days a week for your protection.

 If you are not on campus and are still at risk, call the police immediately on 999.